chengyongyuan/jconf/README.md

-# json format based simple configuation package
+# JSON based simple configuation package

 Introduction
 ------------

+The jconf package is simple json based config package in Go language.
+Its main purpose is to make getting program configuation from file easy.
-The jconf package is simple json based config package is Go language. json is a simple and widely used data exchange format, json is also human-readable, meanwhile, it can easily processed by many lanuages.
+JSON is a simple and widely used data exchange format, json is also human-readable, Meanwhile, it can easily processed by many lanuages.

 Installation and usage